cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/service-resources.md

         <section id="V1-First" class="Tabs-content js_tab_content is-hidden">

-The memory limit will apply to RAM usage, and SWAP usage.
-A valid entry is a positive number, followed by one of, "k", "m", or "g", with the minimum being "4m".
+<p>The memory limit will apply to RAM usage, and SWAP usage.
+A valid entry is a positive number, followed by one of, "k", "m", or "g", with the minimum being "4m".</p>

-<strong>For example:</strong>
+<p><strong>For example:</strong></p>

 {% highlight yaml %}
 services: